Introducing Bell for Better

 We support more than 1,900 community organizations across the country each year through:

 - Charitable giving: our team members participate in our annual giving campaign, with donations of $2.2 million to charitable organizations coast to coast.
-We match employee donations to United Way, Canadian Mental Health Association branches, and Canadian colleges and universities.
+We match employee donations to all registered Canadian charities up to $1000 per employee, per year.

 - Volunteerism: our team members give more than 65,000 hours through volunteering and have access to Volunteer Grants of $1,000 to the charity of their choice.